f-marquez/python-challenge/README.md

     * The greatest decrease in losses (date and amount) over the entire period

 PyPoll
+(Please refer to Main1.py.
+I could not get main.py off of the repository)

 * Created a Python script to assist rural town in modernizing its vote counting process.
 * Created a Python script for analyzing the poll data called election_data.csv.
 The dataset is composed of three columns: Voter ID, County, and Candidate.